MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospectives/1_problem_identification.md

 - Improved at scoping problems and defining actionable research questions.
 - Built confidence in leading discussions and making decisions.
 - Strengthened async communication and task coordination using GitHub and Slack.

+---

+### Olubusayo Solola

+### Contributions (Olubusayo)

+- Created the introductory document on GitHub that outlined the background and scope of the domain study, providing a strong foundation for the team’s research efforts.
+- Participated in early brainstorming sessions and shared a project idea rooted in personal experience.
+- Reviewed and provided feedback on drafts of the problem statement and research question.
+- Maintained communication on Slack, staying updated with team progress and contributing asynchronously.
+- Supported GitHub documentation processes by managing file organization and reviewing contributions from other team members.

+### Challenges (Olubusayo)

+- Balancing project participation with several other commitments.
+- Re-engaging with the team’s progress after a brief period of inactivity.
+- Gaining clarity on the depth of domain research expected in early stages.

+### Progress (Olubusayo)

+- Improved proficiency in using GitHub for collaborative documentation and version control.
+- Strengthened skills in initiating and structuring technical research within a collaborative setting.

+---